LCCM Vocal Degree Course – BMus (Hons) Music Performance and Production

 As our alumni suggests, the Vocal degree course at LCCM will help you become the complete modern musician.
 As a Vocal student you will learn a repertoire of classic music covering Blues, Soul, Funk, Jazz, Rock / Pop, Reggae and Latin.
 You will also explore and create new music.

-The Vocal degree course at LCCM leads to a BMus (Hons) degree in Music Performance and Production and is subject to validation by The Open University.
+The Vocal degree course at LCCM leads to a BMus (Hons) degree in Music Performance and Production and is currently validated by The Open University.
 Eligible students from the EU can fund their studies through the student loan scheme.

 Vocal Degree Course at LCCM